5/8/2025

 speaker

-Thanks.
 Thanks, Doug.
-This is Erin, I'll take the question starting with gross bookings overall.
-So I'd start with framing that we remain very focused on penetrating that 161 billion private vehicle TAM that we've talked about that we highlighted at our investor day.
-We continue to grow in our top markets, but one of the, and commute, David mentioned earlier, commute is particularly strong, which we're really proud of.
+This is Erin.
+I'll take the question starting with gross bookings overall.
+So I'd start with framing that.
+We remain very focused on penetrating that hundred and 61 billion private vehicle tam that we've talked about that we highlighted it at our investor day we continue to grow in our top markets.
+But one of the you know and commute David mentioned earlier commute 10 is particularly strong which we're really proud of.
 And then one of the biggest opportunities for us is to really penetrate and grow in what have been historically underrepresented markets.
 So you've heard us talk about Canada now for a while and our progress there, right?
-We grew that market 100% in 2024, we grew rides 55% in Q1, we're about to launch in Quebec and a few cities.
+We grew that market 100% in 2024.
+We grew rides 55% in Q1.
+We're about to launch in Quebec and a few cities.
 So we'll continue our growth path there.
-In that market overall, gross bookings per ride is lower than the average in the US.
-And then another area that we highlighted in our prepared remarks is under penetrated markets in the US.
-So we, this is not new, we've been kind of taking our formula for operational excellence and customer obsession more broadly in the US.
-And we've seen fantastic results out of that.
-We highlighted, for example, in a prepared remarks, we talked about growth in Indianapolis, but it's cities like Indianapolis, Charlotte, where we grew in both cases, more than 30% year over year in Q1.
-And so, that's fantastic because we are continuing that really strong growth in active riders and frequency and in ride share really is a great option across now multiple markets in addition to the growth of our top markets.
-But there is a mix impact and that's the way you should think about that as you, as you see some of that gross bookings per ride dynamic overall.
-And then your second question, as it relates to Delta, so maybe just starting with the fact that the Delta partnership ended on April 7th, so still pretty early days.
-And I think the right way to think about this is, whether you're entering or exiting a partnership like this, it tends to have an impact over time.
-So in this case, that curve is gonna depend on the offer that they're getting also frankly, our efforts around retention and competitiveness and we have amazing service levels, et cetera.
-So price and benefits are really just one part of the process, the decision-making process on behalf of the rider.
-The other thing is that our partnership, our past partnership with Delta, offered more benefits than the one that there's today with the other guys.
-So there's a couple of different decision criteria, I think that any rider is gonna go through.
-So still relatively early days, we do still believe that over time, this will have an impact of about 1% to our rides, about 2 percentage points to our gross bookings.
+In that market, overall gross bookings per ride is lower than the average in the U.S. And then another area that we highlighted in our prepared remarks is underpenetrated markets in the U.S. So this is not new.
+We've been kind of taking our formula for operational excellence and customer obsession more broadly in the U.S. And we've seen fantastic results out of that.
+We highlighted, for example, in a prepared remarks, we talked about growth in Indianapolis, but it's, you know, cities like Indianapolis, Charlotte, you know, where we grew in both cases, more than 30% year over year in Q1.
+And so, you know, that's fantastic because we are continuing that really strong growth in active riders and frequency and in ride share really is a great option for, across now multiple markets in addition to the growth of our top markets but there is a mixed impact and that's the way you should think about that as you as you see some of that gross bookings per ride dynamic overall um and then your second question as it relates to delta so maybe just you know starting with the fact that uh the delta partnership ended on april 7. um so still pretty early days and i think the right way to think about this is you know When you, whether you're entering or exiting a partnership like this, you know, it, it tends to have an impact over time.
+So in this case, you know, that curve is going to depend on the offer, you know, that they're getting also, frankly, our efforts around retention and competitiveness, and we have amazing service levels, et cetera.
+So, so price and benefits are really just one part of the process, the decision-making process on behalf of the rider.
+You know, the other thing is that our partnership, our past partnership with Delta, you know, offered more benefits than the one that there is today with the other guys.
+So, you know, there's a couple of different decision criteria, I think, that any rider is going to go through.
+So still relatively early days.
+We do still believe that over time this will have an impact of about 1% to our rides, about 2 percentage points to our gross bookings.
 So that's how I would highlight those.

 speaker